All 10 MLB playoff slots filled; A's, Rays in, Indians out | New Country 923

 Washington ace Max Scherzer is set to start the NL wild-card game against St. Louis or Milwaukee.
 The winner of that game will begin the Division Series on Thursday at Dodger Stadium against NL West champion Los Angeles.

-The same day, Freddie Freeman and the NL East champion Atlanta Braves take on the Central winner, either the Cardinals or Brewers.
+The same day, Freddie Freeman and the NL East champion Atlanta Braves take on the Central winner, either the Cardinals or Brewers, in the NLDS.

-The AL division champs — Houston in the West, the Yankees in the East and the Minnesota Twins in the Central — will start the best-of-five Division Series on Friday.

 Tampa Bay has the lowest payroll in the majors at $66 million.
 The Rays pioneered the use of a reliever to start a game for an inning or two, an opener concept that has spread throughout baseball.